 - Learn tactics that can improve student motivation through interactive problem-solving activities.

 - Develop an enhanced understanding of what it means to learn math and where mathematical misconceptions and student confusion can occur.

-The degree includes nine courses and a thesis, or 11 courses and a capstone, with at least four courses taken on campus.
+The degree includes 12 courses, with at least four courses taken on campus.

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you are required to take at least four courses on campus as part of your degree.
-Short, intensive on-campus options are available in the summer.
+To fully experience Harvard, you are required to take at least four courses on campus.
+Three-week summer options available.

 - Complete a thesis or a capstone.

 - If you choose the thesis track, you work independently with a thesis director on in-depth research topic related to your professional goals.
 You'll emerge with a solid understanding of how educational research is executed and communicated, producing publishable quality results.